segmentio/segment-docs/src/connections/destinations/catalog/cdpresolution/index.md

 {% include content/plan-grid.md name="actions" %}

-[CDP Resolution](https://cdpresolution.com?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) helps customers instantly match visitor website traffic to full profiles.
+[CDP Resolution](https://cdpresolution.com?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} helps customers instantly match visitor website traffic to full profiles.
 It turns your anonymous web traffic into full company and buyer profiles — complete with PII and firmographics data, and much more.
-You can find a list of the different attributes you can collect with CDP Resolution [here](https://cdpresolution.com/theattributes?utm_source=segmentio&utm_medium=docs&utm_campaign=partners).
+You can find a [list of the different attributes](https://cdpresolution.com/theattributes?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} you can collect with CDP Resolution.

 This destination is maintained by CDP Resolution.
 For any issues with the destination, [contact their Support team](mailto:support@cdpresolution.com).